sophiaygchoi/Power_Outages_Project/README.md

 ## Baseline Model
 ### Baseline Model
 **Brief Introduction**
-In the Baseline Model, we incorporate the year, climate category, and cause category of power outages as features for our regression model.
+In the Baseline Model, I incorporate the year, climate category, and cause category of power outages as features for our regression model.
 This entails utilizing one quantitative variable (YEAR) and two nominal variables (CAUSE.CATEGORY and CLIMATE.CATEGORY) to build the baseline regression model.

 **Data encoding**
-For the two random variable, we will be applying StandardScaler to standalize n_steps and use an identity function to transform n_ingredients.
-For the year, we will first get the year from the submitted column and use one hot encoder to deal with the value.

 Here are the reasons why I choose these as the features:

 `YEAR`: The duration of a power outage may vary depending on the year in which the outage occurred.
 Advancements in technology over time may lead to shorter outage durations, thereby reducing severity.
+Since the 'YEAR' variable is a discrete numerical feature representing the year when the power outage occurred, it was passed through without any encoding or transformation.
+It was directly used as a feature in the model.

 `CAUSE.CATEGORY`: The cause of a power outage can significantly impact its duration.
 For example, outages caused by natural disasters may have longer durations and higher severity compared to those caused by intentional attacks, as restoring power after a natural disaster often requires extensive effort and resources.
+Cause category is categorical variable.
+To encode the variable, one-hot encoding was applied.
+This process involves creating binary columns for each category within the categorical variables.
+Each binary column indicates the presence or absence of a particular category for each observation.
+This encoding allows the model to interpret categorical variables as numerical features.

 `CLIMATE.CATEGORY`: Climate conditions can also influence the severity of outage durations.
 For instance, power outages occurring in regions with harsh climates, such as cold climates, may experience more severe impacts and longer durations due to potential facility damage and increased restoration challenges.
+Climate Category is categorical variable.
+To encode the variable, one-hot encoding was applied.
+This process involves creating binary columns for each category within the categorical variables.
+Each binary column indicates the presence or absence of a particular category for each observation.
+This encoding allows the model to interpret categorical variables as numerical features.

 **Model Descriptions and Performance**
 In this analysis, a linear regression model was employed using the scikit-learn library to predict the duration of power outages based on the features of year, climate category, and cause category.
 However, the performance of the current model, as indicated by the R^2 value, is not particularly strong.
 The training R^2 value of 0.17036191358779373 and the test R^2 value of 0.16258135998907863 suggest that only approximately 16% of the variability in the outage duration can be explained by these features.
 This indicates that either these features may not be the most influential factors in predicting outage duration, or that the relationship between these features and outage duration may not be accurately captured by the linear regression model.